Hamas weighs Gaza truce as deadly fighting nears fifth month

 The United States and its partner Britain said they struck dozens of targets in Yemen late Saturday in response to repeated attacks on shipping by Iran-backed Huthi rebels.

-A Huthi spokesman said the latest wave of air strikes "will not deter us", while Tehran said the attacks contradicted "the repeated claims of Washington and London that they do not want the expansion of war and conflict in the region".
+A Huthi spokesman said the latest wave of air strikes "will not pass without response and punishment".

+Iran said the attacks "contradicted" US and UK statements on preventing regional escalation, and Hamas warned the strikes would bring "further turmoil" to the Middle East.